The west side of Itabashi is a long 2-lane highway running north to east. Head south from here and you’ll end up in Ikebukuro.

 Before we get to Itabashi’s main attractions, as a footnote, note that Ikebukuro is just to the south.
 Itabashi is so close to Ikebukuro, you can walk there.
 It’s less than 1.5 miles.
 Or of course, you can take the JR Saikyo Line 1 stop south.
 To walk, get to the east square outside JR Itabashi Station, head south past the koban, past the APA Hotel, and follow the street all the way east to Rt.
 305. Once on 305, head south (right), and walk to Ikebukuro.
 Very short and easy walk.

 Itabashi is small Japanese town, and there aren’t any big, spectacular attractions.
 That doesn’t mean there’s nothing to do, and nothing to see.
 In fact, the town is quite charming with shopping streets, and a main walk all the way to Sugamo to the south along the Nakasendo Hwy, as mentioned above.
 There are 6 main areas: 1) the area to the east of the station where the main square is, with shops and cafés, 2) the area on the west side of the station, also with side streets + shops/restaurants/cafés.
-3) the large shopping street to the north of the Nakasendo Hwy – well worth a look.
+3) the large shopping street to the north of the Nakasendo Hwy– well worth a look.
 Lots of charming cafés along this walk.
-There is also a huge Life Supermarket along this street, 4) the Nakasendo Hwy itself – which you can walk all the way to the south to Sugamo, and beyond that, Tokyo Dome City, 5) Happy Road Oyama Shopping Street, 6) old Shopping Street Sugamo.
+There is also a huge Life Supermarketalong this street, 4) the Nakasendo Hwy itself – which you can walk all the way to the south to Sugamo, and beyond that, Tokyo Dome City, 5) Happy Road Oyama Shopping Street, 6) Sugamo Jizodori Shopping Street.

 Outside the JR Station east exit is a small park with new benches, a fountain, and lots of shops and cafés around the area.
 On the street to the south are several cafes, and there are restaurants to the north including a big Italian place.
-There is also a nice Lawson conbini at the square where you can get some food to take back to the hotel or square, although eating in public is frowned on by the Japanese in general.
-There is a also a new small public toilet box in the square.
+There is also a nice Lawsonconbini at the square where you can get some food to take back to the hotel/square, although eating in public is frowned on by the Japanese in general.
+There’s a also a new small public toilet in the square.

-If you head right outside the east square, there are lots of side streets and things to explore.
+If you head right outside the east square, there are lots of side streets + things to explore.
 2 blocks to the north is an east-west street which leads to the west square on the other side of the station.
 To the right is a small 7-11 and supermarket, along with a lot of other shops.
-To the south, a nice large Family Mart conbini.
+To the south, a nice large Family Martconbini.
+If you go farther east to the next main north-south street and turn right, you can get to Ikebukuro in less than 2 miles.

 Looking north just outside the east square.
 Lots of restaurants and shops.
 If you head left at the 2nd light above, you’ll come to the west square.
 There is also a 7-11 and small supermarket just a few blocks to the right.The Lawson is just to the left before the 1st light.